trongbang86/ProjectJS/README.md

 ## PRODUCTION
 It's desirable to not use gulp to start up the server even though it's possible.
 If gulp is used, it means there will be 2 processes running at the same time.
 One is the gulp process and the other is your web application.
 In order to bring up the server in production, there are 3 steps.

+1. Install all prerequisite libraries
+- `npm install`
+- `bower install`
-1. Database Migration
+2. Database Migration
 Make sure that the database schema in production is updated by running `NODE_ENV=production gulp db --migrate`.
-2. Pre-processing static content
+3. Pre-processing static content
 Javascript, stylesheet and view layout files can be processed and placed under _.tmp_ folder correctly by running `NODE_ENV=production gulp prepare`.
-3. Run the server
+4. Run the server
 You can bring up the server by running `NODE_ENV=production node bin/www` from the root of your project's folder.

 <!---